2023 Excursions to Archbald:

 Not wheelchair accessible.

 Check in at the ticket and information booth before proceeding to the boarding platform.

 The length of stay at this station is dependent upon the specific event.

 Be sure to return to the train at least fifteen minutes earlier than the scheduled departure time.

-There are limited amenities available at this site for the June 18th Outdoor Train (HIKE).
+There are limited amenities available at this site for the June 10th Outdoor Adventure Train (WALK).
 Participants should plan ahead and be prepared with a sufficient water supply.
-Light food and refreshments will be available for purchase on the July 23rd Penn Division History trip.

 There is one restroom in each passenger coach.
 Limited facilities are available at the destination.

 The train operates rain or shine, but may occasionally be cancelled because of severe weather events.